Marginal/XPlane2Blender/XPlaneReadme.txt

 Lamps:
  - R,G,B settings are exported to X-Plane.
 All other settings (including "Energy") are ignored.
- - Lamp types "Spot", "Semi" and "Hemi" are not exported.
-You can use lamps of these types to provide general illumination of your scene.
+ - Only Lamps of type "Lamp" are exported to X-Plane.
+Lamps of types "Area", "Spot", "Semi" and "Hemi" are ignored.
+You can use lamps of these other types to provide general illumination of your scene while editing in Blender.
- - Lamps with certain names have special meanings when exported:
+ - Lamps with certain names have special behaviours when exported to
+   X-Plane:
     "Flash"   - Light flashes.
     "Pulse"   - Red pulsing light.
 (R,G,B settings are ignored).
     "Strobe"  - White strobe light.
 (R,G,B settings are ignored).